"I'm overwhelmed. I've been researching solutions to my credit problems...

 Stellar credit is almost like money in the bank.
 To review your credit reports, start by ordering your free annual credit reports at AnnualCreditReport.com

-Zip Debt: An excellent resource for negotiating your debts.
+Zipdebt.com is another excellent resource for negotiating your debts.
 You can download Charles' free guide at his site.
 It's very informative.
+He also has software you can use if you get a 1099-C tax form for cancelled debt.

-Free debt help: Steve Rhode, one of my go-to sources, answers questions about debt, for free at his website GetOutofDebt.org
+Free debt help: Steve Rhode, one of my go-to sources, has lots of great info available for free at his website GetOutofDebt.org

 Since 1993, ArcLoan has educated thousands of consumers across the United States on mortgage strategies and programs that help increase savings and reduce debt.
 Home of the Automatic Rate Cut Loan™ & the ArcLoan Mortgage Management Program™